Ōgi logo Ōgi

 The King's Game

-Ōgi (王棋), also known as The Princess Game, is a contemporary strategic board game derived from shogi (Japanese chess).
-It keeps the concept of double-sided pieces and piece drops, while adapting them to an 8×8 board and a slightly different set of pieces.
+Ōgi is a contemporary strategy board game derived from shōgi (Japanese chess).
+It retains the principle of reversible pieces (promotion) and the reintroduction of captured pieces through drops, while adapting them to an 8×8 board and introducing a unique piece.

-Ōgi is played by two players sitting face to face over an 8×8 board, for a total of 64 squares.
+Ōgi pits two players against each other, seated facing one another around an 8×8 board, totaling 64 squares.
 In the tradition of Japanese board games, the players are called 先手(Sente), the player who moves first, and 後手(Gote), the player who moves second.

 In the West, Sente and Gote are often referred to as Black and White, with Black making the first move.

 Each player starts the game with 18 pieces.
-These pieces are flat, pentagonal in shape with an irregular outline, and reminiscent of an arrowhead.
-They come in several slightly different sizes.
-The pieces for both players are identical in appearance; only the pointed end, facing toward the opponent's side, shows which player they belong to.
-The pieces, from the most important (largest) to the least important (smallest), are as follows :
+These pieces are flat, irregularly pentagon-shaped, and resemble an arrowhead.
+They come in slightly different sizes.
+The pieces of both players are identical in appearance: only the pointed end, oriented toward the opponent's camp, indicates ownership.
+The pieces range from most important (largest) to least important (smallest) as follows:

-Each piece bears its name in kanji, written in black ink.
-With the exception of the King, a second character is written on the reverse side, corresponding to its promoted state.
-When a piece is turned to that side during play, it means it has been promoted and now has different movement capabilities.
+Each piece bears its name in kanji, drawn in black ink.
+With the exception of the King, a second character is inscribed on the reverse side, corresponding to its promoted state.
+When a piece is flipped to this side during the game, it means it has been promoted and now possesses different movement abilities.

 Example with the Rook: